Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Python Package

 \subsection{Graphical User Interface}

 To lower the barrier to entry, the package includes an optional Gradio-based GUI.
-This interface can be installed via the optional dependency group (\texttt{pip install . [gui]}) and launched directly from the command line by executing \texttt{locisimiles-gui}.
+It can be installed via the optional dependency group (\texttt{pip install . [gui]}) and launched from the command line with \texttt{locisimiles-gui}.